zzwx/iffound/README.md

 # iffound

-Simple go library to chain reading of a file if it is found
+A simple go library to chain reading of a file if it is found.